What Is Case Management?

 Finding support services can be complicated and confusing while also trying to navigate making a recovery plan for oneself or a family member.
 A case manager can help relieve some of those stressors, assisting with finding resources and building an individualized plan.

 The Case Management Society of America (CMSA) and other networks have broken case management down into six core elements:

 - Client identification and eligibility

 - Assessment of the client and their needs

 - Implementation of a care plan

 - Transitioning out of the case management process

 What Do Case Managers Do?

-Beyond the six core elements of case management, a case manager’s job is to connect with the client and work collaboratively to build and support a plan for the client’s recovery journey.
+Beyond the six core elements of case management, a case manager’s job is to connect with the client and work collaboratively to build and support a plan for their recovery journey.
 The scope of a case manager’s work can also extend to the family and friends of the client.
-Working with a client’s loved ones is an important part of a case manager’s work.
-Aftercare in recovery focuses on healing the whole person, including the valuable relationships in a client’s life.
+Working with loved ones is an important part of case management.
+Aftercare in recovery focuses on healing the whole person, as well as their valuable relationships.